 It's an incentive for people to do a good job.

-If you want to know the truth, that whole path is an incentive for people, and they're not all kids.
+If you want to know the truth, that whole path is an incentive for people.

-You have them 39, 40 years old in some cases, but it would be an incentive for people to work hard to do a good job.
+But it would be an incentive for people to work hard and do a good job.

-Well, legalizing people here that didn't break the law because their parents who broke the law brought them here.
+Well, legalizing people here that didn't break the law because their parents, who broke the law, brought them here.

-And we ought to be talking about what we can do for the people that had no fault of their own and get the job done and not worry about a lot of other things that we're we're involved in, and that means that we got to make sure that we tell the American people when we're taking this step that we're doing something that all the people agree to, you know.
+And we ought to be talking about what we can do for the people that had no fault of their own and get the job done and not worry about a lot of other things that we're involved in.

-Mr. President, uh let me just say, I think Dick and I agree with what Chuck Grassley just said.
+Mr. President, let me just say, I think Dick and I agree with what Chuck Grassley just said.

 It's hard to believe.